joshpeterson/summa/book/first_part/treatise_on_the_work_of_the_six_days/of_the_work_of_adornment_as_regards_the_fourth_day/prologue.md

 (1) As to the production of the lights;
 (2) As to the end of their production;
 (3) Whether they are living beings?

-* Whether The Lights Ought To Have Been Produced On The Fourth Day?
-* Whether The Cause Assigned For The Production Of The Lights Is Reasonable?
-* Whether The Lights Of Heaven Are Living Beings?